oneapi-src/SYCLomatic/docs/dev_guide/API-Mapping-query-guide.rst

 |tool_name| provides the functionality for users to query functionally
 compatible SYCL API for some CUDA API.
-The API query functionality can assist user on manual code migration and help user understand the SYCL API.
+The API query functionality can assist users on manual code migration and help users understand the SYCL API.

 API mapping query example: